Ensuring you make the best use of your breaks

 What better way to take your mind off of your work than to switch off and relax with some music.
 Be it your favourite band, some relaxing classical or maybe something like a white noise/ rain sound generator from a site like Mynoise.net.
 Listening to music can revive your senses and give you that refreshed, invigorated positivity ready to carry on again.

 Another way to unwind could be to get creative.
-No matter what your artistic ability, why not come up to the #Stressless area on the 2nd floor where you’ll find loads of colouring books, beads and crafts, or just grab some paper and some coloured pencils and get scribbling!
+No matter what your artistic ability, why not come up to the mini #StressLess area at the front of the first floor where you’ll find loads of colouring books and puzzles, or why not just grab some paper and some coloured pencils and get scribbling!
 No one’s going to see your work so just go for it!

 Spend time with friends